etlbox/etlbox.website/doks_v1.8/content/docs/transformations/filter.md

 ## Using Predicates When Linking

-Instead of using a dedicated `FilterTransformation`, you can apply filtering directly when linking components:
+Instead of using a dedicated `WhereTransformation`, you can apply filtering directly when linking components:

 ### Example – Basic Predicate Filtering